Actor and Action Modular Network for Text-based Video Segmentation: Methodology

+\textbf{Overview.} Except appearance information, which contains visual cues about categories, colors and shapes of the actors, dynamic motion information is another important visual cue to identify the actors in the video.
+This motivated us to localize the actor cross frames by aligning appearance information and motion information between the video content and the textual query.
+To explicitly model such fine-grained alignment and achieve semantically symmetric matching between two modalities, we propose an actor and action modular network (AAMN) for text-based video segmentation.

-In this section, we introduce our proposed actor and action modular network (AAMN) for actor and action segmentation from a textual query (AASTQ).
-Figure \ref{fig:framework} shows an overview of our proposed AAMN.
-The goal of AATSQ is to pixel-wisely localize the actor and action described by a given textual query in a video.
-To this end, our AAMN first generates a set of actor-/action-related proposals with an object detector per frame in a video.
-Then AAMN feeds the RGB frames and optical flow frames of the video accompanying with the generated proposals into two parallel CNN architectures to learn the appearance and motion representations for each proposal.
-To obtain the actor-/action-related language representations from the given query, AAMN decomposes the query into two separate components relying on a language attention mechanism.
-Afterward, two modules, namely, the actor module and the action module, take actor-/action-related proposals and language representations as inputs and localize the target proposal according to the actor and action matching scores.
-Finally, a tiny FCN is followed by to predict the segmentation mask of the actor within the target region proposal.
-Next, we will detail the proposed AAMN from the following aspects: 1) actor-/action-related proposals generation and language representation learning, 2) textual query-based actor matching and action matching in actor and action modules, 3) the actor segmentation network, 4) model learning with joint actor-action matching and segmentation.
+Formally, our AAMN first generates a set of proposals per frame in a video clip via an external object detector.
+Then AAMN feeds RGB and Flow clips as well as corresponding proposals into two parallel CNN architectures to learn the appearance and motion representations for each proposal.
+To link the proposals cross frames and generate a set of actor-/action-related tubes for input clips, a temporal proposal aggregation mechanism is introduced after fully connected (FC) layers (Sec. \ref{section: tube_generation}).
+Meanwhile, in order to obtain related representations about the actor and action from the textual query, AAMN decomposes the query into two separate components relying on a language attention mechanism (Sec. \ref{section: attn_learn}).
+Afterward, we construct two modules, \emph{i.e.}, actor module and action module, to identify the actor based actor's appearance information and motion information, respectively.
+These two modules take actor-/action-related tubes and language representations as inputs and localize the target tube according to the actor and action matching scores (Sec. \ref{section: modular_network}).
+Finally, a tiny FCN is followed by two modules to predict the segmentation masks of the actor within the target tube (Sec. \ref{section: segmentation_network}).
+We train the whole network with a multi-task learning strategy by combining the actor-action matching and the actor segmentation (Sec. \ref{section: training_model}).